diaboloshogunate/Caster/docs/readthedocs/Getting_Started/How_to_Speak_Code/Speaking/Examples.md

 To get around this, use the "terminal format" command.
 To dictate the above, I would say something similar to the following:

-_"gerrish gum bow var, ace, terminal format format pattern; ace equals ace, quotes, laws bow some pattern, east wally semper"_
+_"camel gum bow var, ace, terminal format format pattern; ace equals ace, quotes, whisper bow some pattern, east wally semper"_

 This is something that I only run into occasionally in my day-to-day use of Caster.
 But because these examples consist almost entirely of Caster CCR commands, I've been making extensive use of the "terminal format" command while preparing them. :)

 Note that this works with any of the formatting commands.
-For example, you can say "terminal gerrish gum bow", "terminal tie spine bow", or "terminal snake bow".
+For example, you can say "terminal camel gum bow", "terminal stud spine bow", or "terminal snake bow".
 However, I usually find it difficult, both cognitively and verbally, to string that many words together into a command without messing something up.
 To make it easier, I will usually explicitly set the format I want to work with by using the "set format" command, and then simply saying "terminal format".
-For example: "set format Gerrish gum bow; terminal format some stuff".
+For example: "set format camel gum bow; terminal format some stuff".

 Sources [Chilimangoes's Examples Gist](https://gist.github.com/chilimangoes/f6ae51ca53d96a19a46c45ecd4b0d296)